DartSams/tic-tac-toe/README.md

 # Tic-Tac-Toe

-- this is a simple 2 player game of tic-tac-toe using Pygame's GUI
+This is a simple 2 player game of tic-tac-toe using Pygame's GUI

 ## Installations
 - Clone the repository